sieva-lab/python-dataengineering/challenges/README.md

 # 🐍 Python Data Engineering Challenges

-This repository contains a set of **Data Engineering programming challenges** implemented in Python.
+This project contains a set of **Data Engineering programming challenges** implemented in Python.

 The challenges are designed to assess practical skills in **data cleaning**, **event processing**, and **ETL-style pipeline design**, with an emphasis on **scalability**, **data quality**, and **production-ready thinking**.